dev-ay/LiveProject/README.md

 </div>
 ```

 *Jump to:&nbsp;&nbsp;[Table of Contents](#TABLE-OF-CONTENTS) > [FullCallendar Stories](#FULLCALENDAR-STORIES) >*
-## 3408-Create delete feature
+## 3411-Implement an update feature
 > **Details:**
-> When the user clicks on an existing event, create a modal that displays the event details in plain text.
-Include an Edit button that opens an edit modal for making changes.
+> When the user clicks on an existing event, open an edit modal with form inputs pre-populated with event data, and allow users to make changes, and a Save button to save and update that entry in the database.
+Also include button to cancel the edit and to delete the event.
 ### Solution:

 *Jump to:&nbsp;&nbsp;[Table of Contents](#TABLE-OF-CONTENTS) > [FullCallendar Stories](#FULLCALENDAR-STORIES) >*